 Anderson’s son, James, wrote this about his father: “He was always in the front rank in raising his voice against any invasion of the rights of the public.
 Just prior to his death he warmly opposed the erection of an Agricultural Hall in Beacon Hill Park, which was being advocated by some ill-advised people and he took up the question with the government.”
 On April 10, 1884, the Daily Colonist published Anderson’s letter.
 In it he declared that constructing an agricultural hall in the park was “a barbarous proposal” that “will be strenuously opposed by many who have the improvement of the city and the conservation of its natural attractions sincerely at heart.”

 However, not everyone is happy about this today.
 I have an article from a 2005 newspaper title: “The Land that Fun Forgot.”
 Again, a modern group (Luminara) is fuming because they cannot raise funds in the public park.
-So than Judge Matthew Baillie Begbie, who drew up the original trust, and Alexander Caulfield Anderson who defended it a year later.
-They kept Beacon Hill Park a park.
+So Judge Matthew Baillie Begbie, who drew up the original trust, and Alexander Caulfield Anderson who defended it a year later, kept Beacon Hill Park a park.
 This is history.
 I’ve said this many times — History doesn’t just happen and then go away.
 It’s always here: we are surrounded by it.

 I told you at the beginning that Alexander Caulfield Anderson was my great-grandfather, and I wanted to know who he was.
 One of the questions I continually asked myself while I was writing this book was, “Was he a drunk?”